 To reduce the risk of getting infected with Torpig, please follow these seven protective measures:

-- Visit the ISO Patch Check site, even if you beleive your computer is patched.
+- Visit the Qualys Browser Check site, even if you believe your computer is patched.
 This site will check whether you have the latest, safe versions of Adobe Acrobat, Adobe Reader, Adobe Flash, and Sun Java and guide you through updating if needed.

 - Avoid clicking on email attachments from people or groups you don't know.
 Visit Email security for more information.

-- Upgrade to Internet Explorer 8 if possible
+- Upgrade to the latest version of Internet Explorer if possible

 - Update all Adobe programs to their latest versions.
 Adobe Flash, Adobe Reader, Adobe Shockwave and Adobe Acrobat can all trigger this exploit.